spatialos/gdk-for-unity/docs/content/glossary.md

 The Runtime
 A Runtime instance manages the [game world](link!) of each [deployment](link).

-Schema
-Schemalang

-See also the SpatialOS documentation on concepts: schema and working with schema.

-Snapshot

-Worker

-Server-worker
-Clent-worker

-World
-The SpatialOS world, also known as “the world” and “the game world”.
-The world is a central concept in SpatialOS.
-It’s the canonical source of truth about your game.
-All the world’s data is stored within SpatialOS [entities](link!!); specifically, within their [components](link!!! to ECS components).
-SpatialOS manages the world, keeping track of all the SpatialOS entities and what state they’re in.
-Changes to the world are made by [workers](link).
-Each worker has a view onto the world (the part of the world that they’re [interested](link) in), and SpatialOS sends them updates when anything changes in that view.
-It’s important to recognise this fundamental separation between the SpatialOS world and the view (or representation) of that world that a worker [checks out](https://docs.improbable.io/reference/13.3/shared/glossary#checking-out) locally.
-This is why workers must send updates to SpatialOS when they want to change the world: they don’t control the canonical state of the world, they must use SpatialOS APIs to change it.

-Write access

 ----

 **Give us feedback:** We want your feedback on the SpatialOS GDK for Unity and its documentation - see [How to give us feedback](../../README.md#give-us-feedback).